ignition-devs/incendium/README.md

 ## Description

-This is a package that extends and wraps some functions from Ignition's Scripting API.
+:package: Package that extends and wraps some functions from Ignition's Scripting API.

 For more information, please refer to the [Wiki](https://github.com/thecesrom/incendium/wiki).

+## Installing incendium as a Project on your Gateway

+To install incendium on your Gateway follow these steps:

+1. Download the latest release (incendium.X.X.X.zip)
+1. Browse to your Ignition Gateway
+1. Go to **Config > Projects** and click on **Import project...**
+1. Click on **Choose File** and select the downloaded ZIP file
+1. Enter **incendium** as the **Project Name**
+    * If you're replacing a previous version, make sure to check Allow Overwrite
+1. Click on **Import**

+## Using incendium within your scripting projects

-## Prerequisites
+### Prerequisites

 Before you begin, ensure you have met the following requirements:
 * Java 11